 Where do I have to go for the test?

 There are testing locations in almost all metropolitan areas and big cities.
 There may be one down the road from your home, school or work.
 In some cities, fire stations too offer to conduct tests.
-Test are generally scheduled on specific dates, so be sure check the calendars before heading out to take the test.
+Tests are generally scheduled on specific dates, so be sure check the calendars before heading out to take the test.
 Several amateur radio cubs, like SBARA, also offer tests.
-For testing dates offered by the Tri-City VE Group associated with SBARA, click here Licence Exams.
+For testing dates offered by the Tri-City VE Group associated with SBARA, click here License Exams.